MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 In some scenarios, the `legacy` strategy might be necessary due to its support for including a tabular source in the subquery.
 In a subquery with an explicit tabular source, only the key column of the input table is accessible.
 The key column can be referred to using its name within the [toscalar()](toscalarfunction.md) function.

 Like the `native` and `shuffle` strategies, if the subquery is a tabular transformation without a specified tabular source, the source is implicit and is based on the subtable partitions.
-This applies when there are 64 or fewer key values.

 To use this strategy, specify `hint.strategy=legacy` or omit any other strategy indication.